nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. Editing passengers with 1 parameter while all passengers shown.

-    1. Prerequisites: Using sample passengers, list all passengers using the `list` command.
-Multiple passengers in the list.
+    1. Prerequisites: Newly generated sample data is used.
+This can be done by deleting `data/GMEdata.json`.
+All passengers listed using `list`.

     1. Test case: `edit 1 n/Alice`.<br>
        Expected: Name of passenger previously named `Alex Yeoh` is changed to `Alice`.
 Status message shows all the details of `Alice`.